Bicycle Network: Regional Routes

 Port Fairy to Warrnambool Rail Trail progressing well

 29 January 2009.
-Bicycle Network Victoria staff spent the last few days in Warrnambool and Port Fairy reviewing progress on the trail and meeting with local Council officers about a range of bike riding issues.
+Bicycle Network staff spent the last few days in Warrnambool and Port Fairy reviewing progress on the trail and meeting with local Council officers about a range of bike riding issues.
 High on the agenda was checking construction of the Rail Trail, and expected to possibly be completed by the end of 2009.

 In short, progress is impressive and tracking well.